biggie-boss/LoreRim/README.md

 - 3rd Era Alchemy Equipment, Portable Enchanting, Portable Cooking (rip to the 3 people who use these)
 - Aetherium Forge Destroys Items (confuses people with the LoreRim mechanic)
-- All UI mods besides Norden, It's just too much work to maintain them all and Norden has an AIO
+- All UI mods besides Norden, It's just too much work to maintain them all and Norden has an AIO.
+Not just that, Norden is quite literally the only UI mod that is compatible with EVERYTHING.
+All others will have at least 1 mod in LoreRim that's fully vanilla UI.
 - Animated Armoury - Precision Whips Patch
 - Anniversary Edition Lore Friendly Cut (these were already removed anyway in my own patches, redundant)
 - Argonian Face Horns - Causes issues